shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 Subscriptions (WS): https://api.studio.thegraph.com/query/8676/vending/v1.0.1
 ```

-Subgraph Studio might take few minutes to sync the graph from rinkeby testnet.
+Subgraph Studio might take few minutes to sync the graph from the Rinkeby testnet.
 Wait until the syncing process is complete.

-Once the sync is complete, you shall have access to the Playground to run your queries.
+Once the sync is complete, you can access the subgraph on the Playground to run your queries.

 # Querying the graph